 CORE Science Institute

 In 2016, the Committee for Outreach, Recruitment, and Engagement (CORE) at SLAC National Lab founded a weeklong summer science camp, with the goal of increasing exposure to science and engineering fields amongst historically underrepresented groups.
 The program is supported by funding from SLAC as well as dedicated fundraising events, and run completely by volunteers.
 The first two years brought high school students to the lab, and when I took over as director in 2018 we pivoted to hosting middle school students.
-The camp went virtual in 2020 and in 2021 due to the pandemic, but we’re hoping to welcome students back to SLAC for the summer 2022 program.
+The camp went virtual in 2020 and in 2021 due to the pandemic, but we were able to welcome students back to SLAC for the summer 2022 program.

 Science in the City